kaeeraa/kaede/docs/README.md

 log menu     has 40000 z-index sidebar      has 3000 z-index

-Apparently, this shit is not going to work because tauri exposes __TAURI_INTERNALS__ to the `window` object.
+Update: apparently, this shit is not going to work because tauri exposes __TAURI_INTERNALS__ to the `window` object.
 Nothing I can do about it, right?

 Update: yeah, `window.__TAURI_INTERNALS__` are frozen.
 But even if I somehow disable freezing, clone the `window.__TAURI_INTERNALS__.invoke` function, overwrite/delete it, and freeze the whole `window.__TAURI_INTERNALS__`, Tauri will just break since it accesses invokes from `window` (even in rust).